dso6060/jdp/README.md

 **📥 Pull Data:** Extension queries the Justice Definitions Project MediaWiki API to retrieve and display legal definitions from the curated knowledge base.

-**📤 Send Requests:** When definitions are not found, users can submit requests for missing terms via webhook integration, enabling community-driven expansion of the database.
+**📤 Send Requests:** When definitions are not found, users can submit requests for missing terms via webhook integration.
+These requests are automatically logged to a [Google Sheet](https://docs.google.com/spreadsheets/d/15mdKhoJuhdzpeSCL0STRLFI5umMaDF5CCf0D5qiWbOY/edit?usp=sharing) for tracking and community-driven expansion of the database.

+**📊 Request Tracking:** All definition requests are captured with:
+- Timestamp of the request
+- Term requested
+- Source page URL where the request was made
+- User agent and IP information
+- Status tracking for request processing

 ### Configuration System